wildfly/wildfly-feature-pack-template/README.md

 Note that the above links takes you to the versions used for WildFly 18.0.1.Final.
 If you are interested in another/newer WildFly version, adjust the tag name in the URL.

+## Debugging failures
+To debug failures in the provisioning of the server of the creation of the Galleon feature pack, it is good to run `mvn install -X` which will provide more logging.

+If the above doesn't shed any light on your problems, it can also be good to look at the `galleon-pack/target/layout/org.wildfly.extras.galleon-feature-pack-template/template-galleon-pack/<version>/` directory to see if everything you expected there.